ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/member.md

 ### `:member_ids`
 Fetching Member IDs Only

-Sometimes it's useful to get just a list of IDs of related members, to pass on to another tag as parameter or similar.
-If you need to do this, you can use the single variable `:member_ids` shortcut modifier:
+Sometimes it's useful to get just a list of IDs of related members to pass on to another tag as a parameter.
+If you need to do this you can use the single variable `:member_ids` shortcut modifier:

     {members_field:member_ids}

-Outputs in the format:
+Which outputs the member IDs in the following format:

     43|58|127

 #### Parameters

-The member field tag with `:member_ids` modifier has only one optional parameter, `delimiter`
+The member field tag with the `:member_ids` modifier has an optional `delimiter` parameter.

 By default the member IDs will be pipe-delimited, but you can choose to have them delimited with something else:

     {members_field:member_ids delimiter=","}

-Would output in the format:
+Would output in the following format:

     43,48,127

 ### `:length`
 ### `:total_rows`

-Both of these modifiers can be used to display the number of members that are related via certain field
+Both of these modifiers can be used to display the number of members that are related via a certain field

     {members_field:length} // 2
     {members_field:total_rows} // 2